tc39/proposal-module-expressions/README.md

 ## FAQs

 ### Can you close over variables?
-Can you reference values outside the module block?
+Can you reference values outside the module expression?

 No. Just like a separate file containing a ES module, you can only reference the global scope and import other modules.